 This year, to protect yourself against cold and flu, get enough sleep, wash your hands, avoid touching your face and eat healthfully.
 The flu vaccine is not very effective, and micronutrient-rich foods help the immune system to function at its highest capacity.
 Learn more about preventing cold and flu in this article.

-We are having lots of viral illness going around, and I was asked to comment on the flu vaccine again.
-Certainly, with the flu virus circulating this season, flu-phobia is everywhere.
-Plus, there is a shortage of flu vaccines, so what are we to do?
+With the flu virus circulating each year, flu-phobia is everywhere.
+Plus, often times there is a shortage of flu vaccines, so what are we to do?
 The answer is eat right, get enough sleep, and keep your hands away from your face (until right after you wash them).
 It is very difficult to get a significant viral inoculum if you do not put your hands near your mouth and nose.
 Remember, when you are in public, such as at work or school resist the temptation to touch your face or put your hands near your nose or mouth.
 That works, because you can’t get enough virus in the orifices of your body just by breathing the air, unless someone coughs right on you.

 Plus, the flu shot is not very effective anyway.
 Please consider that over 200 viruses cause influenza and influenza-like illness; both produce the same symptoms, such as fever, headache, aches and pains, cough, and runny nose.
 Laboratory tests are required for doctors to tell the two illnesses apart.
 Both illnesses last for days and both rarely lead to death or serious illness.
 Even in the best-case scenario, vaccines might be effective against only some influenza A and B, but those represent less than 10% of all circulating viruses.